jasminemathieu/Backup-and-Recovery/README.md

 ## Introduction

 This project covers the implementation of Azure Backup services and two methods of creating fail proof resource and data availability.
-This method provides a cost effective, secure and simple solution to back up and recover valueable data stored in the cloud.
-The result will be the high availablilty of resources and data.
+This method provides a cost effective, secure and simple solution to back up and recover valuable data stored in the cloud.
+The result will be the high availability of resources and data.

 ### Components used to complete this project: